quirpyty/poje2/README.md

 Remix IDE: Head over to Remix IDE, a fantastic online Ethereum development environment.
 You can access it here.

-Copy & Paste: Copy the code provided in this repository and paste it into a new file in Remix IDE.

 Compile & Deploy: Compile the contract using the appropriate Solidity compiler version.
 Then, deploy the contract by selecting MyToken from the dropdown menu.
 Don't forget to provide the required constructor parameters: token name, symbol, and total supply.